vidyagc/portfolio/_posts/2018-01-28-js-dynamic-content.markdown

 title: JavaScript for Dynamic Content
 title2: JS - Dynamic Content
 featured:
 introduction: <a href="/libertyhawk" target="_blank">Liberty Hawk</a> and <a href="/wikit" target="_blank">Wikit</a> rely on JavaScript (and the JQuery library) for one of its more common uses (to show/hide content).
 The show/hide functions are used in conjunction with responsive design features to conserve space where possible on small and xs screens.
-Another use in <a href="/libertyhawk" target="_blank">Liberty Hawk</a> use was to detect a scrollbar on the window to update the position of the footer.
-As with most coding, there were alternative ways to achieve this functionality, but these implementations seemed efficient (lines of code, ease of implementation, etc.).
+Another use of JS in <a href="/libertyhawk" target="_blank">Liberty Hawk</a> was to detect a scrollbar on the window to update the position of the footer.
+As with most coding, there were alternative ways to achieve this functionality, but these implementations seemed efficient (lines of code or ease of implementation, etc.).
 ---

 <div class="page-content-text">